itsjunetime/smserver/README.md

 - [x] Display when other party starts typing
 - [x] Ability to send chat indicators when you start typing
 - [x] Subject lines for texts on web interface
-- [ ] Ability to send reactions from web interface - This is nearly done
+- [x] Ability to send reactions from web interface
+- [x] Ability to delete texts from the web interface
 - [ ] Search through messages from browser - This has been implemented in the API
 - [ ] Ability to delete conversations from the web interface-->